samworrall/Bank-tech-test/README.md

 I have updated the program, which now has a separate Printer class which has responsibility for printing a given statement.
 I felt as if the Transaction class should only be responsible for logging transactions and not formatting them for printing.
 I have made sure to mock this new dependency in the tests.
 I have also since mocked Time in the tests.

+Update 20/06/2018:

+I have added a feature spec that gets run when rspec is called in the terminal.
+All tests pass and all the relevant features have been tested.

 ## Instructions